 OTHER CONFIDENTIAL RESOURCES: There are other confidential resources available for information and support.
-They are referred to as confidential as they are not required by the College to disclose what you tell them or report prohibited conduct under CC's policies unless: you authorize or request that they do so; there is an imminent risk of serious harm; or they are otherwise required by law to disclose or report what you tell them.
-However, they are not referred to as "privileged" confidential resources as there is no legal privilege that applies to them; therefore, it is possible that a resource considered confidential by the College could be required by a Court or by law (including the Clery Act) to disclose what you tell them in a criminal or a civil proceeding or for CC reporting purposes under the Clery Act.
+They are referred to as confidential as they are not required by the college to disclose what you tell them or report prohibited conduct under CC's policies unless: you authorize or request that they do so; there is an imminent risk of serious harm; or they are otherwise required by law to disclose or report what you tell them.
+However, they are not referred to as "privileged" confidential resources as there is no legal privilege that applies to them; therefore, it is possible that a resource considered confidential by the college could be required by a court or by law (including the Clery Act) to disclose what you tell them in a criminal or a civil proceeding or for CC reporting purposes under the Clery Act.
 These confidential resources are as follows:

-i.
-College Ombudsperson: Staff and faculty may contact the College Ombudsperson, who is currently Paul Kuerbis.
-He can be reached at (719) 331-1733, or ombuds@coloradocollege.edu or pkuerbis@coloradocollege.edu, or at Worner Campus Center 010.

-ii.
-Gender and Identity Development Specialist: Students may contact the Gender and Identify Development Specialist at x6198 or (719) 389-6198.
-Tre Wentling is the College's current Gender and Identity Development Specialist.
-His office is Worner Campus Center 205A.

-iii.
-Student Title IX Assistance and Resource Team (START) is a student-run organization that functions under the supervision of the Sexual Assault Response Coordinator's (SARC) Office.
-START members are trained to provide resources and information for students regarding Title IX at the College.
+- i.
+College Ombudsperson: Staff and faculty may contact the college ombudsperson at (719) 331-1733, or ombuds@coloradocollege.edu, or at Worner Campus Center 010. - ii.
+Gender and Identity Development Specialist: Students may contact the gender and identify development specialist at x6198 or (719) 389-6198.
+Their office is Worner Campus Center 205A. - iii.
+Student Title IX Assistance and Resource Team is a student-run organization that functions under the supervision of the Sexual Assault Response Coordinator's (SARC) Office.
+START members are trained to provide resources and information for students regarding Title IX at the college.
 They also provide information about other resources available on and off campus related to Title IX issues.
 Students may schedule an appointment by emailing START@ColoradoCollege.edu.

-There are other resources, including TESSA, which is an off-campus non-profit organization that offers comprehensive services for sexual assault and domestic violence victims. www.tessacs.org.
+There are other resources, including TESSA, which is an off-campus nonprofit organization that offers comprehensive services for sexual assault and domestic violence victims. www.tessacs.org.
 TESSA counselors may also have legal privilege, but that is an issue for you to discuss directly with TESSA.